 - Increase communication so employees are on the same page

-Get the guide for everything you need to know about offboarding employees.
+The guide for everything about offboarding employees.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.